Pregnancy Care Center

 Surgical abortion

 Surgical abortion uses dilation and a suction technique to empty the uterus.
-In Massachusetts, surgical abortion is permitted through 24 weeks gestational age (later, in narrow medical circumstances).
-After roughly 10 weeks, surgical abortion is the available option.
+After roughly 10 weeks it is the available option.

 Medical considerations for medical abortion